-Viewing Identity Manager Processes
+71 Viewing Identity Manager Processes

-To view Identity Manager processing events, use DSTrace.
-You use this only during testing and troubleshooting Identity Manager.
-Running DSTrace while the drivers are in production increases the load on the Identity Manager server and can cause events to process very slowly.
+To view Identity Manager processing events, use Identity Manager trace functionality.
+You use trace only during testing and troubleshooting Identity Manager.
+Running trace while the drivers are in production increases the load on the Identity Manager server and can cause events to process very slowly.

-To see Identity Manager processes in DSTrace, you add values to the driver set and the drivers.
+To see Identity Manager processes in trace, you add values to the driver set and the drivers.
 You can do this in Designer and iManager.
+For a detailed information about how tracing works in Identity Manager, see Appendix C, "Understanding Identity Manager Trace," on page 241.